Sreyaaas/Breast-Cancer-Predictior/README.md

-# Heart Disease Prediction
+# Breast Cancer Prediction

-This project is a machine learning model that predicts the likelihood of a patient having heart disease based on several input features.
-The model was trained on a dataset of patient information and tested for accuracy.
+This repository contains a machine learning project for predicting breast cancer in patients.
+The dataset used for training and testing the model is the Breast Cancer Wisconsin (Diagnostic) Dataset, which can be found on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).

-## Getting Started
+## Installation

-To use this model, you will need to have Python installed on your machine, along with the following libraries:
+To run this project, you will need to install the following Python packages:

-- pandas
+* pandas
-- numpy
+* numpy
-- scikit-learn
+* scikit-learn

-You can install these libraries using pip.
-Once you have the necessary libraries, you can run the `predict.py` script to make a prediction on a new patient.

-The script takes in several input parameters, including age, sex, cholesterol level, and blood pressure, among others.
-It then uses the pre-trained machine learning model to predict the likelihood of heart disease.
+* matplotlib
+* seaborn

+You can install these packages using pip:

+## Usage

+To run the project, simply run the `breast_cancer_prediction.py` script:

+This will load the dataset, preprocess the data, split it into training and testing sets, and train a machine learning model to predict breast cancer.
+The model will be evaluated on the testing set and its performance will be printed to the console.

+## Results

+The trained model achieves an accuracy of XX% on the testing set, indicating that it is effective at predicting breast cancer in patients.

-## Model Accuracy
+## Contributing

-The machine learning model used in this project achieved an accuracy of 85% on the test data.
-However, it's important to note that this model is not a substitute for professional medical advice and should not be used to make medical decisions.
+If you would like to contribute to this project, feel free to open an issue or submit a pull request.

-## Data Source
+## License

-The dataset used to train the machine learning model was obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/heart+Disease).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).